wp-plugins/atcontent/readme.txt

 * After the installation click “Import” and all your content will be also placed in AtContent cloud under your secure account.
 Even if your site/hosting will go down, your content will be saved!

-We are now in a new era of content content!
+We are now in a new era of content!
 Joining AtContent costs you nothing – the plugin is free.
+You gain more traffic, brand your content and control it across the web!
 Get started today!
-You lose nothing and gain more readers and income.

 When you have several blogs and are interested in our multiple system solution, please [contact us](https://atcontent.com/Landing/Bloggers#ContactForm).